oncampus/moodle-local_coursetemplatewizard/README.md

 # Course creation #

-This plugin will create a new course category in which tempalte courses can be created.
+This plugin will create a new course category in which template courses can be created.
 These templates can be easely copied to other categories to create courses after certaint shemes.